In the landscape of mortgage types in the UK, there are numerous options to choose from.

 Your conveyancing solicitor plays a vital role in the remortgaging process.
 To speed up proceedings, maintain open communication with them.
 Ensure they have all the necessary information about your mortgage application and property.

-Prompt responses to their queries can significantly reduce delays.
-It's also beneficial to understand the legal work they undertake.
-This includes checking the property's title and preparing the transfer deed.
-A clear understanding helps you anticipate and provide what they need.
+Prompt responses to their queries can reduce delays.
+Check the property's title and prepare the transfer deed.

 Ensuring all documents are in order